mstcyr2/astroquery/docs/mast/mast.rst

 The Mikulski Archive for Space Telescopes (MAST) is a NASA funded project made to collect and archive a variety of scientific data to support the astronomical community.
 The Archive stores an incredible amount of data from over 20 space-based missions.
-Astropy's astroquery.mast module is one tool used to access the data in this Archive.
+Astroquery's astroquery.mast module is one tool used to access the data in this Archive.
-This module is available through Astropy's Astroquery Python toolkit.

 Getting Started
 ===============